 the emails on the application, including the teacher listed for a

-If you applied for a scholarship, you will be notified if you received a scholarship by April 1st.
+If you applied for a scholarship by our priority deadline, you will be notified if you received a scholarship by April 1st.

-and Three), the evenings are spent at various arts and cultural events
+and Three), the evenings are spent attending guest artist presentations or other arts events

 both on and off of campus.
 On the middle weekend, students will